hellotem/enmeitu.github.io/index.md

 Tu Enmei.
 PhD Thesis (In Chinese), Shanghai Jiao Tong University: 2014 Download

 * Mapping Temporal Variables Into the NeuCube for Improved Pattern Recognition, Predictive Modeling, and Understanding of Stream Data
 Tu, Enmei and Kasabov, Nikola and Yang, Jie.
-IEEE Transactions on Neural Networks and  Learning Systems: 2016 Abstract
+IEEE Transactions on Neural Networks and  Learning Systems: 2016

 * Posterior Distribution Learning (PDL): A novel supervised learning framework using unlabeled samples to improve classification performance
 Tu, Enmei and Yang, Jie and Kasabov, Nicola and Zhang, Yaqian.
 Neurocomputing: 2015 ,157 ,173--186